 Unless you are specifically studying the Irish language, most degree courses are taught entirely in English.
 As for how you study, it’s a mixture of classes and independent study.

-If yo are interested in business studies an MBA in Ireland equals affordable tuition fees and numerous career opportunities for personal and career growth not only in the United Kingdom, but also globally.
+If yo are interested in business studies an MBA in Ireland equals affordable tuition fees and numerous career opportunities for personal and career growth not only in Ireland, but also globally.

 Study in Ireland